 - Take a leave of absence, withdraw from classes, or drop below 12 credits without receiving advance permission from the Registrar's office.

-Note that once you have completed or terminated your program, or have failed to maintain legal student status, you can no longer legally enter the US with your I-20 or DS-2019 form.
+Note that once you have completed or terminated your program, or have failed to maintain legal student status, you can no longer legally enter the US with your current I-20.